 Qualifications for Exemption from Tax

 If you qualify for the low income exemption as explained below, enter the words “low income exemption” in the area to the left of your net income figure on line 26.
-Enter zero on line 55 and complete the remainder of the return.
+Skip lines 27-54, then enter zero on line 55 and complete the remainder of the return.

 If you do not owe tax:

 Even if you owe no tax, you must file an income tax return to receive a refund of any refundable Iowa tax credits or any Iowa tax withheld.

 If you are exempt from tax, you may want to change your IA W-4 form with your employer to eliminate state withholding from your wages.
 Use our Withholding Estimator to review your W-4.

 The following items must be included when determining if you are eligible for the $9,000 exemption or the $13,500 exemption ($24,000 or $32,000 if 65 or older on 12/31/22).

 - The incomes of both spouses must be combined to determine if you meet this exemption from tax.

 - The amount of any pension exclusion that is taken on line 21 of the IA 1040.

 - Any reportable Social Security benefits from step 4 of the IA 1040.